Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-where ${\SE}_{p,g,t,\delta}^{\nev}(z)$ is a point-wise standard error and $c_{1-\alpha}$ is a uniform critical value computed with an analytical method or multiplier bootstrapping.
-We discuss how to compute the standard error and the critical value in Sections \ref{subsec:se} and \ref{subsec:UCB}.
+By condition (ii), we require a common kernel function $K$ over the nonparametric regressions, which is not necessary but greatly facilitates both exposition and theoretical analysis.

-For the choice of the polynomial order $p$, we focus on $p = 1$ (i.e., the local linear regression, LLR) and $p = 2$ (i.e., the local quadratic regression, LQR) for the following two reasons.
-First, the LLR or LQR estimation is a standard recommendation for estimating the nonparametric regression function in the kernel smoothing literature due to the boundary adaptive property (\citealp{fan1996local}).
-Second, it is well known in the literature that, in combination with an appropriate choice of bandwidth, the inference based on the LQR estimation (without analytical bias correction) is numerically identical to the robust bias-corrected (RBC) inference based on the bias-corrected LLR estimation.
-More precisely, the LQR estimator is numerically equivalent to the bias-corrected LLR estimator when the regression function estimation and the bias estimation are carried out with a same appropriate bandwidth (e.g., the IMSE-optimal bandwidth for the LLR estimation), and moreover, the asymptotic variances of the two estimators are identical (cf. \citealp[Remark 7]{calonico2014robust}).
-Thus, we can gain the benefits of the RBC inference by performing the inference based on the LQR estimation even without analytically correcting for bias.
-For simple implementation of the RBC inference, similar strategies have been advocated in the recent literature (e.g., \citealp{cattaneo2020simple,cattaneo2021local, cattaneo2022boundary}).
-Following this literature, we refer to the inference based on the LQR estimation without analytical bias correction, combined with the use of the IMSE-optimal bandwidth for the LLR estimation, as the \textit{simple} RBC inference.
+We focus on the LQR estimation for the following two reasons.
+First, the LQR estimation is a standard recommendation for estimating the nonparametric regression function in the kernel smoothing literature due to the boundary adaptive property (\citealp{fan1996local}).
+Second, it is well known in the literature that, in combination with an appropriate choice of bandwidth, the inference based on the LQR estimation (without analytical bias correction) is numerically identical to the RBC inference based on the bias-corrected LLR estimation.
+More precisely, the LQR estimator is numerically equivalent to the bias-corrected LLR estimator when the regression function estimation and the bias estimation are carried out with the same appropriate bandwidth (e.g., the IMSE-optimal bandwidth for the LLR estimation), and moreover, the asymptotic variances of the two estimators are identical.
+This type of RBC inference is \textit{simple} in the sense that it does not require analytical bias correction, nor does it require adjustment of the standard error due to bias correction, unlike more sophisticated RBC inference.
+In the literature on RBC inference in kernel smoothing estimation, to the best of our knowledge, only \cite{cattaneo2022boundary} consider uniform inference based on this simple RBC approach, while other previous studies focus on pointwise inference.
+Building on their proposal for simple RBC inference, we propose to use the LQR estimation based on the IMSE-optimal bandwidth for the LLR estimation. \phantomsection \Copy{AE-12-1}{ This RBC approach could be generalized to other polynomial orders as in Section 3 of \cite{cattaneo2022boundary}, but we focus on the LQR-based inference throughout the paper. }